Everything You Need To Know About Hemp

 If you don’t like the idea of eating them whole, there are plenty of hemp supplements and powders that offer hemp’s nutritional benefits.
 Try some hemp protein powder, or add some mega omega oil to your smoothies and sauces.
 We even stock tasty hemp bars!

-Because they are a protein source that provide all your essential amino acids, hemp is considered a “complete protein source”.
+Because they are a protein source that provides all your essential amino acids, hemp is considered a “complete protein source”.
 In fact, gram for gram it is on par with some red meats for its protein content.

 Our articles should be used for informational and educational purposes only and are not intended to be taken as medical advice.
 If you’re concerned, consult a health professional before taking dietary supplements or introducing any major changes to your diet.